Twisted-Brain/Agentic-Haxe/PoC/00-Haxe-AI-Chat-PoC.md

 **Online Only** → No service worker, no offline cache – the application loads all content from the web server each time, but feels like a "native" app in the browser because it doesn't reload between pages.

 👉 **Summary:** A React Single Page Application (SPA) with embedded assets that runs fully online without offline caching capabilities.

+## ::TESTING
+This section outlines the testing strategy for the Haxe AI Chat Application, covering both the frontend and backend components.
+The goal is to ensure the application is robust, reliable, and provides a seamless user experience.

+### ::TESTING_STRATEGY
+A multi-layered testing approach will be adopted to validate the application's functionality, performance, and usability.

+- **Unit Testing:** To verify the correctness of individual components, such as utility functions, UI components, and business logic modules.
+- **Integration Testing:** To ensure that different parts of the application work together as expected.
+This includes testing the integration between the frontend and backend, as well as the integration with the OpenRouter API.
+- **End-to-End (E2E) Testing:** To simulate real user scenarios and validate the complete application flow.

+### ::TESTING_FRAMEWORKS
+- **Frontend (React):**
+    - **Jest:** A JavaScript testing framework for unit and integration testing of React components.
+    - **React Testing Library:** A library for testing React components in a way that resembles how users interact with them.
+- **Backend (Haxe):**
+    - **Massive Unit:** A popular unit testing framework for Haxe.

+### ::TEST_SCENARIOS
+#### User Interface (UI) Testing
+- **Component Rendering:** Verify that all UI components render correctly with different props and states.
+- **User Interactions:** Test all user interactions, such as sending messages, receiving responses, and managing conversation history.
+- **API Key Input:**
+    - **100% Web App:** Test the input and validation of the OpenRouter API key provided by the user.
+    - **Web App with Backend:** Verify that the frontend correctly communicates with the backend without exposing the API key.
+- **Responsive Design:** Ensure the application is responsive and works seamlessly on different screen sizes.

+#### AI and Backend Testing
+- **API Integration:**
+    - **OpenRouter:** Test the integration with the OpenRouter API, including sending requests and handling responses (both successful and error cases).
+- **Business Logic:**
+    - **Conversation Management:** Verify the logic for creating, storing, and retrieving conversations.
+    - **AI Model Interaction:** Test the interaction with the AI model, including the handling of different message types and conversation contexts.
+- **Security:**
+    - **API Key Security (Backend Model):** Ensure the API key is securely stored and accessed on the backend, and not exposed to the client.